amiran-gorgazjan/mayan/README.md

 ### Publishing the packages

-**`legion` does not yet support a way to automatically publish all affected packages.** This is planned for a future release.
+**`legion` does not yet support a way to automatically publish all affected packages.**

-In all affected packages (except the service packages):

-1. `npm version major/minor/patch`
-2. `npm publish`
+It is currently expected that you version and publish the packages manually with `npm version` and `npm publish` in the affected repositories.

 ### Upgrading packages